7 Best Hosting Providers Compared for 2026

 Types of Web Hosting

-There are many different types of web hosting to cater to various needs and budgets.
+There are four main types of web hosting, each suited to a different stage of business.
 Here’s a breakdown of the most common options:

 Hosting TypeCostPerformanceIdeal ForScalability